AnIdiotInvests/anidiotinvests.github.io/bio-josh.md

 ---

+Professional wiki reading and googler.
 Just learning as I go.